saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 *Sauce CTL allows you to run tests that are written using a non-webdriver based framework such as Cypress, and using only a couple commands and choosing a few options, run tests from that framework.
 It does not parse any test code from one framework to another, or create code for you, however it does offer you options to use a wider ranges of test frameworks.

-2. Why does Sauce Labs' Sauce Control use Docker?
+2. Why does Sauce Labs' Testrunner Toolkit use Docker?
 a.
 To allow you to write test code for any operating system on your own machine
 b.
 To allow you to set a special environment to store your SAUCE_USERNAME and SAUCE_ACCESS_KEY in safely
 c.
 To allow you to quickly set up an environment with all dependencies for your Cypress tests*